UNITED STATES DISTRICT COURT FOR THE EASTERN DISTRICT OF WISCONSIN

 3. Unless the assigned judge orders a document to be filed by a specific time, documents are timely if filed before midnight on the day they are due.

 4. Attachments and exhibits must be filed as separate attachments and identified using the same exhibit number or letter as referred to in the citing document(s).
-Single attachments or exhibits larger than ten megabytes must be filed electronically in separate ten megabyte segments.
+Single attachments or exhibits larger than the current megabyte limit must be filed electronically in separate segments at or below that limit.
+The current megabyte limit can be found in CM/ECF by clicking on the CM/ECF logo in the blue menu bar.

 5. The official Court record is the electronic file maintained on the Court’s servers.
 The official record includes any paper documents or exhibits filed in accordance with these procedures.